A Pterygium is a noncancerous eye condition that affects more than three million people in the United States each year.

 The experts at EyeCare Associates have decades of experience diagnosing and treating conditions like Pterygium.
 With the most advanced technology available, our doctors can determine the severity of the condition and provide the best treatment plan for you.

-At EyeCare Associates, our goal is to provide every patient with their best vision possible.
-We are conveniently located throughout Alabama.
+At EyeCare Associates, our goal is to provide every patient with the best vision possible.
+We offer several locations in Alabama.
+Click to find a location specializing in Pterygium treatment near you.

 While it may not impact your sight in its early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.